 According to Thailand Department of Disease Control, here’s what you need to do:

-“If you have one or more of the following symptoms including fever, cough, sore throat, runny nose, and shortness of breath after travelling from affected areas within 14 days, you should notify physician, nurse, or health staff immediately.”
+“If you have one or more of the following symptoms including fever, cough, sore throat, runny nose, and shortness of breath after traveling from affected areas within 14 days, you should notify physician, nurse, or health staff immediately.”

 You can also contact the Department of Disease Control hotline at 1422.